riegerc/gittraining/READEME.md

 ## add new branch on commit "C":
 git checkout -b feature1 [hash from commit C]

+## prepare second commit into feature branch
+this will be the second commit into feature1 branch

 ## git init
 git init<br>
 git add README.md<br>